Two-day Samurai Castles and Culture Course | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Day1

-Komaki Castle is a small but historically and strategically important castle, constructed in 1563 atop 86m high Mt Komaki, providing unhindered views across the Nobi Plain, The castle would be the first to make extensive use of defensive stonework, and would serve as a template for the future magnificent Azuchi Castle.
+Komakiyama Castle is a small but historically and strategically important castle constructed in 1563 atop 86-meter-high Mt.
+Komaki.
+The castle would be the first to make extensive use of defensive stonework, and would serve as a template for the future magnificent Azuchi Castle.
 See more >

 2

-Inuyama Castle is the oldest remaining of just 5 castle keeps designated as National Treasures.
-The Warring States period structure displays graceful, elegant curves and traditional architecture that belies its harsh, military background.
-A must see on your trip through Japan!
+Inuyama Castle is the oldest remaining of just five castle keeps designated as Japanese national treasures and a must-see on your trip through Japan!
 See more >

 3

-This fascinating museum delves into the history and culture of Inuyama Castle, and the castle town.
-Includes displays of festival floats, artifacts from the areas ancient burial mounds, and weapons and armor of the samurai.
+This fascinating museum, located in a castle town at the foot of Inuyama Castle delves into the castle's history and culture and the town itself.
+The museum includes displays of festival floats, artifacts from the area's ancient burial mounds, and samurai weapons and armor.
 See more >

 4

-The castle town of Inuyama must be the only place in the world featuring two National Treasures, once owned by two brothers from two different worlds.
-Inuyama has the National Treasure Inuyama Castle, once owned by the warlord Oda Nobunaga.
-Nearby is the early 17th Century Jo-an Teahouse, built by tea-master Oda Uraku, younger brother of Nobunaga!
+The castle town of Inuyama must be the only place in the world featuring two Japanese national treasures: Inuyama Castle, once owned by the warlord Oda Nobunaga and early 17th-century Joan Teahouse.
 See more >

 5